Duke Nukem II: Plot

-In 1998, the evil Rigelatins plan to enslave Earth, and they kidnap Duke Nukem during the Oprah Winfrey Show in city Neo LA (in GBC Nerola City), to use his brain to plot the attack for their forces.
-Duke escapes from the cell and fights across the planet's surface and underground, where he first wants to destroy the city's energy reactor and then capture the fighter jet to return to Earth.
+In 1998, an evil alien race, the Rigelatins, plan to enslave Earth, and they kidnap Duke Nukem during his appearance on The Oprah Winfrey Show in the city Neo LA (in GBC Nerola City), to extract his brain and use it to power an artificial intelligence that will ensure victory for their forces.
+Duke escapes from his cell and fights across the planet's surface and underground, successfully destroying the Rigelatins' energy reactor and then their mothership before stealing a fighter jet to return to Earth.

-Development
+Development and release

 The game uses VGA and EGA graphics and draws two backgrounds ("dual-parallax scrolling").
 The game took almost two years to create.

+Duke Nukem Collection 1, which includes remastered versions of Duke Nukem and Duke Nukem II alongside a port of Duke Nukem: Total Meltdown, was released for the Evercade retrogaming console in November 2023.

 Reception

-Allgame gave Duke Nukem II 3 out of 5 stars for the original DOS version, and 4 out of 5 for the Game Boy Color version.
+PC Zone gave Duke Nukem II 4 out of 5 stars.
+Allgame gave it 3 out of 5 stars for the original DOS version and 4 out of 5 for the Game Boy Color version.

-PC Zone gave the game 4 out of 5 stars.